Insights into Individual Behaviour and Cognition

 Course overview

-This course aims to extend students understanding of basic psychological principles, theories and research related to individuals, with a focus on learning and behaviour, cognition and thought, and motivation and emotion.
-The course builds on from the first-year course Understanding Individual Behaviour and Cognition (PSYC 1001).
+This course aims to extend students’ understanding of basic psychological principles, theories and research related to individuals, with a focus on learning and behaviour, cognition and thought, and motivation and emotion.
+The course builds on from the first-year course Understanding Individual Behaviour and Cognition.
 There is a focus on practical applications to real-world issues and problems, ethics and cultural biases that exist in psychology related to individuals.
+Assessment will demonstrate achievement of core psychological literacy skills, such as ability to analyse and critique theory and research in the discipline of psychology and communicate these in written and oral formats.

 Course learning outcomes

-• Interpret and evaluate psychological knowledge claims in the context of theories of individual psychology
+• Interpret and evaluate individual psychological knowledge claims and theories

-• Communicate the real-world application of individual psychological theory to solve a problem using APA conventions in both written and/or oral formats
+• Communicate individual psychology theories and applications using APA conventions in both written and oral formats

 • Explore aspects of cultural diversity and the importance of inclusive practices in psychological research and application